 Salooni & the mesmerizing Bhandel Valley

-Salooni is located in Chamba district of Himachal Pradesh.
-It is one of those rare hill towns that most tourism brochures have forgotten; which makes Saloni an offbeat destination.
+Salooni is located in Chamba district of Himachal Pradesh and is one of those rare hill towns that most tourism brochures have forgotten.
+This makes Saloni an offbeat destination.
 Saloni appeared in my research on offbeat Himachal destinations, and the name alone stopped me.
 Ask locals about its origin and you’ll hear two stories: it’sContinueContinue reading “Salooni & the mesmerizing Bhandel Valley”

 Pune: Mastani Lake and temples of Saswad Region